miohtama/capitalgram/posts/filecoin.md

 ---
-title: What is the right price for FileCoin and is it worth of mining
+title: What is the right price for Filecoin and is it worth of mining
-description: An analysis how FileCoin price will be formed
+description: An analysis how Filecoin price will be formed
 longDescription: >
     This week, after three years of waiting, a decentralised storage project Filecoin launched their mainnet.
-    FileCoin price is in free fall on cryptocurrency exchanges, but still multiple 10x of their ICO price.
+    Filecoin price is in free fall on cryptocurrency exchanges, but still multiple 10x of their ICO price.

 ## Sharing info ##
 author: Mikko Ohtamaa